Scanflow-ai/scanflow-maui-demo-app/README.md

 ## Troubleshooting

 - **License Errors**: Ensure your device has internet access for the initial license validation.
-Double-check that your license key is correct and matches the bundle ID/package name (`com.scanflow.mauidemo`).
+Double-check that your license key is correct and matches the bundle ID/package name
 - **Camera Permissions**: The app should request camera permissions automatically.
 If scanning doesn't start, check the app permissions in your device settings.

-## License
+##Purchase a License Key

-[Add your license information here]
+-Create a free test account at https://console.scanflow.ai/ if you do not already have one if you want to use Scanflow.
+-Visit https://console.scanflow.ai/login to access your account.
+-Click "Create native SDK licensing key" and input the bundle ID for your project if you don't yet have a license key for your app.
+-The license key should be copied.